Mekepi/aneel-mmdg-photovoltaic-cleaner/README.md

 ## 📜 Critical Usage Notice
-  For proper execution of all scripts, you must follow all src/main.py steps and read the comments thoughtfully.
+- For proper execution of all scripts, you must follow all src/main.py steps and read the comments thoughtfully.

+## Data Sources
+- Download Links: See [DATA_SOURCES.md](README.md) for direct URLs and version history.
+- License: CC-BY 4.0 (Attribution required).